-Panasonic GH5 versus Sony A9
+Panasonic GH5 vs Sony A9

-The Panasonic Lumix DC-GH5 and the Sony Alpha A9 are two digital cameras that were officially introduced, respectively, in January 2017 and April 2017.
+The Panasonic Lumix DC-GH5 and the Sony Alpha A9 are two digital cameras that were revealed to the public, respectively, in January 2017 and April 2017.
 Both the GH5 and the A9 are mirrorless interchangeable lens cameras that are based on a Four Thirds (GH5) and a full frame (A9) sensor.
-The Panasonic has a resolution of 20.2 megapixel, whereas the Sony provides 24 MP.
+The Panasonic has a resolution of 20.2 megapixels, whereas the Sony provides 24 MP.

 Body comparison: Panasonic GH5 vs Sony A9